WordPress/gutenberg/CONTRIBUTING.md

 As with all WordPress projects, we want to ensure a welcoming environment for everyone.
 With that in mind, all contributors are expected to follow our [Code of Conduct](/CODE_OF_CONDUCT.md).

-Before contributing, we encourage you to review the [Contributors Handbook](https://wordpress.org/gutenberg/handbook/contributors/).
-If you have any questions, please ask, either in Slack or open an issue in Github so we can help clarify.
+Before contributing, we encourage you to review the [Contributor Handbook](https://wordpress.org/gutenberg/handbook/contributors/).
+If you have any questions, please ask, either in Slack or open an issue in GitHub so we can help clarify.

 All WordPress projects are [licensed under the GPLv2+](/LICENSE.md), and all contributions to Gutenberg will be released under the GPLv2+ license.
 You maintain copyright over any contribution you make, and by submitting a pull request, you are agreeing to release that contribution under the GPLv2+ license.